ava-labs/teleporter/contracts/README.md

 ### `TeleporterTokenSource`
 An abstract implementation of `ITeleporterTokenBridge` for a bridge contract on the home chain with the asset to be bridged.
 Handles locking tokens to be sent to destination chains, as well as receiving bridge messages to either redeem tokens it holds as collateral (i.e unlock), or route them to another chain (i.e. "multi-hop").
 In the case of a multi-hop transfer, the `TeleporterTokenSource` already has the collateral locked from when the tokens were originally bridged to the first destination chain, so it simply updates the accounting of the transferred balances to each respective destination.

+It is intended for there to be a single `TeleporterTokenSource` implementation and instance per asset issued on one blockchain to be bridge to other chains.
+The single source contract instance supports arbitrarily many destinations on other blockchains.

+Note that the term "source" in reference to bridge contracts refers to the home chain of a given asset, where the collateral is locked to be bridged.
+It is unrelated to the source and destination chain of an individual Teleporter message. `TeleporterTokenSource` instances both send and receive Teleporter messages.

 ### `ERC20Source`
 A concrete implementation of `TeleporterTokenSource` and `IERC20Bridge` that handles the locking and releasing of an ERC20 asset on the home chain.
 The optional Teleporter message fees used to incentivize a relayer for messages sent by this contract are all paid in the source ERC20 asset that it facilitates the bridging of.